Reading progress: 0%

 When Carole King released Tapestry in 1971, she was already an experienced songwriter.
 During the 1960s, she wrote hit songs for other singers with lyricist Gerry Goffin.
 Songs like “Will You Love Me Tomorrow” and “The Loco-Motion” helped create the sound of American pop music.
 But she had rarely spoken into a microphone herself.
 Tapestry changed that.

-The album didn’t use a lot of drama in its production.
-The songs were warm and had a strong rhythm, with piano, gentle rhythmic sections, and close vocal harmonies.
-King’s voice didn’t have the same strong presence as most pop singers.
-Instead, it was in a casual, friendly tone.
-This quality made songs like “It’s Too Late” and “You’ve Got a Friend” feel immediate.
+The production avoided obvious drama.
+The songs were warm, driven by piano, gentle rhythm sections, and close vocal harmonies.
+King’s voice lacked the grand manner of many pop singers of the time.
+Instead, it carried a conversational warmth that made songs like “It’s Too Late” and “You’ve Got a Friend” feel immediate.

 Some singer-songwriters used poetic language to create a sense of mystery.
 King, however, chose to be clear.
 Her lyrics spoke plainly about separation, trust, and change.
 The emotional weight came from recognizing something rather than from it being mysterious.
 Listeners could identify with the songs.
 The record stayed on the charts for years and became one of the best-selling albums of its time.